 5. Get featured

-The ultimate purpose for marketing of any Android app is to make it appear in the top list.
+The ultimate purpose for the marketing of any Android app is to make it appear in the top list.
 Featured and Editor’s Choice mobile applications are chosen by Google Play editorial team.
 There are several options for getting featured on Google Play:

 - Featured: new great apps;